 Soliciting Alumni, Foundations, & Other Sources for Funds

-Students who wish to raise money for any RSO, program, or activity through the solicitation of alumni, foundations, or other non-College sources of funds must request advance approval by contacting the Associate Director (Mike Bodnarik) in the Office of Student Life at least two weeks in advance.
+Students who wish to raise money for any RSO, program, or activity through the solicitation of alumni, foundations, or other non-College sources of funds must request advance approval by contacting the Associate Director (Mike Bodnarik) in the Office of Campus Life at least two weeks in advance.
 Most fundraising of this type requires approval from the Dean’s Office, the Provost, and the Vice President for College Relations.

 IMPORTANT: The only member of a RSO who can request a Pcard, is the Financial Officer.
 They can request a card to be picked up by a different individual, but MUST be the one to submit the request.